-Puppies, just like children, need exposure to the world to understand what it’s all about.
+Just like children, puppies need exposure to the world to understand what it’s all about.
 They need to see different environments, hear different sounds, and be exposed to different people to grow up not afraid of new experiences.
 With socialization, your dog will become a well-adjusted dog that enjoys company and being around people and other pets.

 The Socialization Process

 As puppies begin to get older, they will start to interact with the outside environment and enjoy the company of family members and house guests.
-They will hear vacuum cleaners, cars, planes overhead, and even get to meet neighborhood pets when you take them out for a walk.
+They will hear vacuum cleaners, cars, and planes overhead and even get to meet neighborhood pets when you take them out for a walk.

 Pups that are not socialized will have behavioral problems when they reach adulthood.
-If your dog is not socialized and leaves his home’s safety, he may display signs of aggressivity, anxiety, and even have difficulty focusing on you.
+If your dog is not socialized and leaves his home’s safety, he may display signs of aggressiveness and anxiety and even have difficulty focusing on you.
 He may also be fearful of other dogs and strangers.

 Socializing your puppy is the best thing that you can do for your new puppy and even for a senior dog if you’ve recently adopted.
 In the beginning, your puppy may act nervous, but he’ll soon be fine.

 The easiest way for him to get over his initial fears is by being relaxed and enthusiastic about whatever is going on.
 Your dog will have fun if you do.
 You can visit the dog park or beach with some friends and their dogs, have a picnic, take some photos and get your pup used to being with a small crowd of people and pets.
-It’s also a good to use a diary, and take photos so that you can go back and see how your dog was before he was socialized and afterwards.
-You’ll note different body postures and behaviors when you start introducing your furry best friend to other dogs and people, and then see how relaxed he’s become after a few months of doing this regularly.
-If you take photos this will help you see your dog’s progress after a few months.
+It’s also good to use a diary and take photos so that you can go back and see how your dog was before he was socialized and afterward.
+You’ll note different body postures and behaviors when you start introducing your furry best friend to other dogs and people and then see how relaxed he’s become after a few months of doing this regularly.
+If you take photos, this will help you see your dog’s progress after a few months.

 Older Dogs and Socialization